 8. Ensuring Completion and Accuracy

-Online ballot settings can be adjusted so that voters cannot skip questions or select more than one candidate for any position.
+Adjustments to online ballot settings can make it so respondents cannot skip questions or select more than one candidate for any position.

 9. Improving Fairness